Support the news

 While Moran's bill would remove the turn-signal and brake-light requirements, it would impose new mandates.
 Scooter companies would have to carry insurance, and would pay taxes of $0.20 per ride.
 The money would be shared equally between the state and the city in which a scooter is rented.

-"The devil is going to be in the details," said Scott Mullen, Lime's Northeast general manager, noting the bill remains in draft form and has not yet been filed.
+"The devil is going to be in the details," said Scott Mullen, Lime's Northeast general manager.
 "What does he mean insurance?
 Per-ride fees: We're not necessarily against that. ...
 We're going to be following this very closely and being as involved as we can be to make sure whatever comes out is something the region will benefit from.

 "We have to get this right, meaning companies need to be able to operate sustainably and be able to come to the region and provide our services."

-One prospective ally, Assistant Senate Majority Leader Patricia Jehlen, who represents Somerville and part of Cambridge, rebuffed the council.
+Assistant Senate Majority Leader Patricia Jehlen, who represents Somerville and part of Cambridge, rebuffed the Metropolitan Area Planning Council when it was looking for allies.

 "We were made aware that MAPC is looking for legislative sponsors," said Tara Smith, a spokeswoman for Jehlen, "but Senator Jehlen is not planning to sponsor the bill to make the legislative change at this time."